What Nursing School Questions Should You Ask Admissions Advisors?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-To help you get the ball rolling, here is a list of the top ten questions to ask nursing school admissions staff before you enroll.
+To help you get the ball rolling, here is a list of the top 10 questions to ask nursing school admissions staff with answers.
+Think about what you want in a nursing program and use that information to expand upon the list of questions below.

 1. Nursing School Questions About Accreditation and State Approval